dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ---
 layout: tutorial
 title: Responding to events
-overview: In this tutorial, you will learn how to update an application in response to user-generated events, such as clicking a button.
+overview: Update an application in response to user-generated events, such as clicking a button.
 ---

 {% section 'first' %}